Instinctively, we all knew it was too good to be true just like rumors about fascia blaster results that supposedly get rid of cellulite.

 It seems a follow-up study is desperately needed.
 In the coming years, do the women in the study become more predisposed to cancer and heart disease for choosing liposuction?
 Will the fat removed from their hips and thighs which quickly returns in the upper body area harm their health long-term?

-Seems a likely prospect to me.
+It seems a likely prospect to me.
 Lifestyle changes to eliminate the fat for good present a much better and more effective alternative.